 - Investigating reports of alleged sexual misconduct involving students

 - Issuing no-contact and no-trespass directives

-For the complete policy, including investigative and adjudication process, council organization, and the appeal process, please click here.
+See the complete Grievance Policy for details about the investigative and adjudication process, council organization, and the appeal process.